-$^{^{24}}$ In Appendix Table A.11, we present results for the analysis of longevity using levels instead of logs.
+24In Appendix Table A.11, we present results for the analysis of longevity using levels instead of logs.

-$^{^{25}}$ We group the youngest cohorts up to age 5 because under-5 mortality tends to differ from mortality at and $\mathbb{1}(\text{Survived to } m) = 0$ if the person died in year m or before. ict denotes individual i living in county c and born in the year t.
+for each year m between 1930 and 2020.
+Since we estimate this for a given cohort (e.g., those who were between 6 and 15 years old in 1930), surviving to a given year approximates surviving to a given age.25 Thus $\mathbb{1}(\text{Survived to } m) = 1$ if the person died after the year m, and $\mathbb{1}(\text{Survived to } m) = 0$ if the person died in year m or before. ict denotes individual i living in county c and born in the year t.
 Covariates are the same as in equation 1.
 In both specifications, standard errors are clustered at county level.